 Taurus, Virgo, Capricorn

 Gemini, Libra, Aquarius

 Tarot Face Cards

-The card depicts a young stonemason working on a portion of a cathedral in front of two architects who hold the blueprints to the building.
+The card depicts a young stonemason working on a portion of a cathedral in front of two architects who hold the blueprints for the building.
 The architects are masters, and the building represents their hard work and years of knowledge.
 They spent years making intricate engravings and touching up the soaring ceilings.
-The stonemason is following their footsteps.
+The stonemason is following in their footsteps.
 The architects discuss his progress and growth.

-Even though the stonemason is less experienced, it is clear that he is on the right track and his opinion is valued.
+Even though the stonemason is less experienced, it is clear that he is on the right track and that his opinion is valued.
 The young man is an essential contributor to the cathedral's look, and everyone on the team respects each other.

 Upright Three of Pentacles

 The card is about collaboration and growing one's skills.
 The stonemason couldn't build this cathedral all by himself—he needed the help of the architects.
 The stonemason is learning how to become an expert, so he needs to be around like-minded people.

 Each person has an important role to play.
 When they come together as a whole, they can create something far more meaningful than if they tried to undertake the project alone.
 The Three of Pentacles encourages collaboration with others.
 You want great synergy, so you can have great results.

 This card is a reminder that it is important to value the different ideas around you—everyone brings different experiences to the table.
 You need to help inspire a welcoming place so that everyone feels comfortable sharing their ideas.